 It is anticipated that the Trust will qualify at all times as a "mutual fund trust" for purposes of the Tax Act.
 To qualify as a "mutual fund trust", the Trust must be a "unit trust" as defined in the Tax Act and must restrict its undertaking to: (i) the investing of its funds in property (other than real property or an interest in real property or an immovable or a real right in an immovable), (ii) the acquiring, holding, maintaining, improving, leasing or managing of any real property (or interest in real property) or any immovable (or real right in immovables) that is capital property of the Trust or (iii) any combination of the activities described in (i) and (ii); and must comply with the minimum distribution requirements.
 The Trust must comply with these requirements on a continuous basis.
 If the Trust ceases to qualify as a "mutual fund trust" for the purposes of the Tax Act, the income tax consequences described under "Certain Canadian Federal Income Tax Considerations" would in some respects be materially and adversely different.
 For instance, in such a case, the Trust Units will cease to be qualified investments for Registered Plans at that time.
 Furthermore, the Trust may become subject to alternative minimum tax under section 127.5 of the Tax Act and to tax under Part XII.2 of the Tax Act.
+In addition, Trust Unitholders may become subject to provincial taxes, such as Ontario land transfer tax, in respect of their Trust Units.

 A trust will be deemed not to be a mutual fund trust if it is established and maintained primarily for the benefit of Non-Residents.
-The Tax Act does not provide any means of rectifying a loss of mutual fund trust status if this requirement is not met.
+The Tax Act does not provide any means of rectifying a loss of mutual fund trust status if such deeming rule were to apply.